KietDo0602/hydra/README.md

 # Hydra C++ Card Game

-A simple C++ program that implements the card game Hydra.
+A simple C++ program that implements the card game Hydra teached in CS246.

 ## Description